Zambia: Economy

 In 2022, Zambia averages between $7.5 billion and $8 billion of exports annually.
-It totaled $9.1 billion worth of exports in 2018.
+It totalled $9.1 billion worth of exports in 2018.
 In 2015, about 54.4% of Zambians lived below the recognised national poverty line, improved from 60.5% in 2010.
 Rural poverty rates were about 76.6% and urban rates at about 23.4%.
-The national poverty line was ZMK 214 (USD 12.85) per month.
+The national poverty line was ZMK 214 (US$12.85) per month.
 As of the latest estimate in 2018 by the United Nations Development Programme, 47.9 percent of the population continued to be affected by multidimensional poverty.
 Unemployment and underemployment in urban areas are serious problems.
 Most rural Zambians are subsistence farmers.

-Zambia was ranked 112nd in the Global Innovation Index in 2025.
+Zambia was ranked 112th in the Global Innovation Index in 2025.
 Social indicators continue to decline, particularly in measurements of life expectancy at birth (about 40.9 years) and maternal mortality (830 per 100,000 pregnancies) in 2007.
 By 2023, the life expectancy at birth had risen again to around 62 years.

 Zambia fell into poverty after international copper prices declined in the 1970s.
 The socialist regime made up for falling revenue with several abortive attempts at International Monetary Fund structural adjustment programmes (SAPs).
 The policy of not trading through the main supply route and line of rail to the sea – the territory was known as Rhodesia (from 1965 to 1979), and now known as Zimbabwe – cost the economy greatly.
 After the Kaunda regime, (from 1991) successive governments began limited reforms.
 The economy stagnated until the late 1990s.
 In 2007 Zambia recorded its ninth consecutive year of economic growth.
 Inflation was 8.9%, down from 30% in 2000.

 Zambia is still dealing with economic reform issues such as the size of the public sector, and improving Zambia's social sector delivery systems.
 Economic regulations and red tape are extensive, and corruption is widespread.
 The bureaucratic procedures surrounding the process of obtaining licences encourages the widespread use of facilitation payments.
 Zambia's total foreign debt exceeded $6 billion when the country qualified for Highly Indebted Poor Country Initiative (HIPC) debt relief in 2000, contingent upon meeting certain performance criteria.
 Initially, Zambia hoped to reach the HIPC completion point, and benefit from substantial debt forgiveness, in late 2003.